tejus-fetch/Amadeus-agent/app/prompt.md

 - Airports must be represented using IATA airport codes (example: CDG, JFK).
 - Addresses must include:
   - Address line
-  - Country code
+  - Country code (Don't ask user, use according to provided address)
-  - Geo coordinates (latitude,longitude)
 - City name and ZIP code are optional for addresses.
 - UIC codes are NOT reliable unless combined with full location details.